akaigoro/df4j/README.md

 When a no-arg constructor is used, this makes DataflowNode to take Executor from thread context.
 If no executor in the thread context found, new Executor created with fixed number of threads equal to the number of available processors.
-If another kind of context executor wanted, create it before instantiating any DataflowNode and set in context by Task.setCurrentExecutor().
+If another kind of context executor wanted, create it before instantiating any DataflowNode and set in context by DFContex.setCurrentExecutor().
 Take care for executor's threads to have references to that executor.
-Class ContextThreadFactory can be used for this purpose - see ContextThreadFactory.newFixedThreadPool(nThreads) and other similar methods.
+Class ContextThreadFactory can be used for this purpose - see DFContext6.ContextThreadFactory.newFixedThreadPool(nThreads) and other similar methods.
 See also the package df4j.ext for a number of specific executors.
 PrivateExecutor contains a separate thread to serve one actor - this allow that actor to block on monitors or input/outut operations.
 ImmediateExecutor, being set as a context executor, has effect of setting null executor for all nodes, and turns your program into sequential one, which can help in debugging.

+Thread context is an instance of class DFContext and is stored as a local variable.
+Pecularity of this class is that it is present both in df4j-core and df4j-nio2 projects in different version.
+This is because df4j-nio2 requires context extended with java7 features, and including this context in df4j-core would break compatibility with java6.
+So when using df4j-nio2, be careful to keep its classes before df4j-core classes in class path.

 Version history
 ---------------